 - Videos – Creating video is now easier than ever.
 Users are far more likely to engage with video than with written posts and even platforms such as Facebook are now heavily promoting videos on in their newsfeeds.

-- Games – How can the creation of a game be a Content Marketing method that will have any benefit for my startup business?
+- Games – How can the creation of a game be a Digital PR method that will have any benefit for my startup business?
 If it’s relevant for your brand, why wouldn’t you want your audience regularly engaging with a game in your company’s branding and becoming more familiar with what your business does?

-This is just the tip of the iceberg when it comes to Content Marketing methods and techniques for your startup business and there’s much more we can do.
+This is just the tip of the iceberg when it comes to Digital PR methods and techniques for your startup business and there’s much more we can do.